 Edo-Tokyo Museum is a cultural facility tracing the history of the capital over the past 400 years.
 Original artifacts and replicas are on display with English descriptions.
 There is a life-sized reconstruction of the old Nihombashi Bridge, as well as a section dedicated to Tokyo during World War II.
 Opened in 1993, the building itself is one of Tokyo’s more unique architectural structures.

-Immediately outside the West Exit of Ryogoku Station on the JR Sobu Line or Exit A3 if coming on the Toei Oedo Line
+Immediately outside the West Exit of Ryogoku Station on the JR Sobu Line or Exit A3 if coming on the Toei Oedo Line.

 9:30-17:30 (until 19:30 on Saturdays).
-Closed on Mondays unless it is a public holiday, in which case the museum is open on Monday and closed on Tuesday
+Closed on Mondays unless it is a public holiday.

-Adults ¥600 | Children ¥300.
-There is an additional charge for the special exhibitions
+Adults ¥600, children ¥300.
+There is an additional charge for the special exhibitions.